hardhats/vista-install-docs/New/InitializeVistA.rst

 Kernel Set-Up
 -------------
-We are not done with setting Taskman up yet; but our next stop is the Kernel System Parameters file.
+We are not done with setting Taskman up yet; but we need to fix the Volume multiple and several other items our in the Kernel System Parameters file first:
-We need to fix the Volume multiple there; but since we are there, we will fix several other items as well:

 * AGENCY CODE = EHR (We are not running this inside of the VA)
 * VOLUME SET:VOLUME SET = ROU